zach-king/CoolPython/book/introduction.md

 **Q:** *Who are you, Zach...King?*
 **A:** Well, briefly, I'm a self-taught programmer and game enthusiast/developer, now studying in Computer Science to earn my B.S.
 For a more detailed look into my persona, feel free to check the [About the Author](./about-the-author.md) section.

+**Q:** *Is this book just another dry pit of jargon that will put me to sleep?*
+**A:** I'm glad you asked--I would've too--seeing as most computer science related books are that way.
+However, I strive to make this book the exact *opposite* of dry (since I myself hate that kind of reading).
+Besides, if you pay attention, you may even find a Monty Python reference!

 ---